 In March 2020 the World Health Organization declared coronavirus COVID-19 a global pandemic.
-This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
+This contagious disease outbreak has continued to spread and adversely affected workforces, travel, economies, and financial markets globally, potentially leading to an economic downturn.
 It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or results of operations at this time.
+In order to mitigate the impact of the pandemic the company implemented various health and safety measures at its projects and participated in investment conferences using a virtual format.
+In November 2020, two viable vaccines were announced that could result in a return to pre-pandemic conditions.

 Since incorporation on November 24, 2009 the Company has acquired various properties in British Columbia, Canada and has secured financing to fund additional exploration programs.
-The Company has commenced and is funded to complete a 5000 metres diamond drill program on high probability targets which include the Blueberry Vein, Scottie Gold Mine and the Domino Zone.
+The Company recently completed a 7000 m drill program on multiple targets in the Scottie Gold Mine Project, which include the Blueberry Vein, Scottie Gold Mine and the Domino Zone.
+The incoming results from this drill program, and the other components of the 2020 exploration program (surficial sampling/mapping, geophysics) will guide the scope of the 2021 exploration program.